jiabingeng/places-service-docs/places-database-management-1/manage-libraries.md

 4. Type the name.
 5. Click **Confirm**.

+## Change the rank of a library in the Places UI

+1. Log into Adobe Places with your Adobe ID.
+2. On the **Libraries** tab, review the current ranking of your libraries.
+3. Click the icon at the top left of the library, and drag the library to the new rank.

 ## Rename a library

 1. Log in to Adobe Places with your Adobe ID.